-But more recently my bare feet have taken me beyond the artificial.
+More recently, however, my bare feet have taken me beyond the artificial.
 Like many others I have taken up the art of barefoot running.

 A mere six months later and my unshod feet have taken me further and over more diverse terrain than I ever imagined.
-The times I run bring me closer to God and creation all the while keeping me – quite literally – in touch with the earth.
+The times I run bring me closer to God and creation while keeping me – quite literally – in touch with the earth.
 It is a humble and grounded style of running.

 Of course there are many lectionaries communities choose to follow.
 Given that I live down-under, I choose to follow An Australian Lectionary: A Prayer Book for Australia (Broughton Publishing).
 For those who follow this Barefoot Follower may prove helpful in preparation for corporate worship.
 Of course, it is not necessary to be using this system to use the site.